rdlester/pyfac/README.markdown

 Python implementation of Sum-product (aka Belief-Propagation) for discrete Factor Graphs.

 See [this paper](http://www.comm.utoronto.ca/frank/papers/KFL01.pdf) for more details on the Factor Graph framework and the sum-product algorithm.
+This code was originally written as part of a grad student seminar taught by Erik Sudderth at Brown University; the [seminar web page](http://cs.brown.edu/courses/csci2420/) is an excellent resource for learning more about graphical models.

 Requires NumPy.